Data Management for Data Sciences

 An introductory course in advanced relational databases and issues related to managing non-relational data sets.

 This three-credit introductory course teaches students techniques and processes for managing large data sets.
-It builds upon knowledge gained in IST 210 Organization of Data.
 This course has two major components:

 - Advance students’ knowledge in relational database and their skills in using SQL and database indexing